trekawek/aqi-lcd/README.md

 # AQI LCD

-This is a simple app for the Wemos-based TFT display, presenting the pollution level:
+This is an app for the Wemos-based TFT display, presenting the pollution level:

 ![](docs/photo.jpg)
 (photo: [nettigo.pl](https://nettigo.pl/products/plytka-pcb-ekran-dotykowy-z-wifi-i-karta-sd-do-wemos-d1-mini))